-Although it’s not a common occurrence, power banks do swell or bloat from time to time.
+Although it’s not a common occurrence, power banks can swell up once the internal battery malfunctions.
 When this happens, they need to be treated with extra care as they’re in an unstable state.
 Swollen power banks should also be looked at as potential threats as if they deteriorate further, they can cause fires.

 Power banks are basically Li-ion batteries with some circuitry, cased in a plastic or metal shell.
 So they’re predisposed to all shortcomings of Li-ion batteries in general.
 One of these is the fact that under some circumstances, Li-on batteries expand in volume, thus appearing bulkier.